Advances in Hematologic Malignancies

 Tell us about the condition(s) you specialize in.
 Why is this an area of interest to you?
 What led you to focus here?

-cooperate with one another to drive disease progression.
-These are clinically and biologically diverse groups of bone-marrow derived cancers, ranging from those managed as chronic diseases in the outpatient clinic to those that require acute intensive
+one another to drive disease progression.
+These are clinically and biologically diverse groups of bone-marrow derived cancers, ranging from those managed as chronic diseases in the outpatient clinic to those that require acute intensive care in the

 What are the main challenges in this area?
 How do you address these challenges?